Leonop/eCallsAgent/README.md

 Earnings calls are critical for understanding corporate narratives, yet their unstructured nature makes analysis challenging. eCallsAgent bridges this gap with state-of-the-art NLP, offering a glimpse into how AI can revolutionize financial research—if permitted for use in the future.

 Contributing
-Contributions are not accepted at this stage due to the project’s restrictive copyright.
+Contributions are not accepted at this stage due to the project's restrictive copyright.
 However, feedback or inquiries are welcome via email.

 Acknowledgments
 Built with BERTopic for topic modeling.